Linear regulator: Series regulators

-This circuit has much better regulation than the simple shunt regulator, since the base current of the transistor forms a very light load on the Zener, thereby minimising variation in Zener voltage due to variation in the load.
+This circuit has much better regulation than the simple shunt regulator, since the base current of the transistor forms a very light load on the Zener, shielding the Zener voltage from load variation.
 Note that the output voltage will always be about 0.65 V less than the Zener due to the transistor's VBE drop.
-Although this circuit has good regulation, it is still sensitive to the load and supply variation.
+Although this circuit has good regulation, it is still sensitive to load and supply variation.
 This can be resolved by incorporating negative feedback circuitry into it.
 This regulator is often used as a "pre-regulator" in more advanced series voltage regulator circuits.

 The circuit is readily made adjustable by adding a potentiometer across the Zener, moving the transistor base connection from the top of the Zener to the pot wiper.
 It may be made step adjustable by switching in different Zeners.
-Finally it is occasionally made microadjustable by adding a low value pot in series with the Zener; this allows a little voltage adjustment, but degrades regulation (see also capacitance multiplier).
+Finally, it is occasionally made microadjustable by adding a low value pot in series with the Zener; this allows a little voltage adjustment, but degrades regulation (see also capacitance multiplier).

 Fixed regulators

-"Fixed" three-terminal linear regulators are commonly available to generate fixed voltages of +3.3 V, and plus or minus 5 V, 6 V, 9 V, 12 V, or 15 V, when the load is less than 1.5 A.
+Three-terminal linear regulators, used for generating "fixed" voltages, are readily available.
+They can generate plus or minus 3.3 V, 5 V, 6 V, 9 V, 12 V, or 15 V, with their performance generally peaking around a load of 1.5 Amperes.

 The "78xx" series (7805, 7812, etc.) regulate positive voltages while the "79xx" series (7905, 7912, etc.) regulate negative voltages.
 Often, the last two digits of the device number are the output voltage (e.g., a 7805 is a +5 V regulator, while a 7915 is a −15 V regulator).
 There are variants on the 78xx series ICs, such as 78L and 78S, some of which can supply up to 2 A.